 What I learned from this experience is that teachers don’t like to have to think of how to substitute, unless it is what they are being paid to do… and frankly, I believe they shouldn’t have to do so.
 They are so busy already having to plan their own classes.
 But more than that, it is our responsibility as teachers to provide as much meaningful learning opportunities as possible.
 And guess what?
 I learned that providing a flipped lesson for a substitute allows you to continue doing so, even when you are not around.

 So having been on the other side (the subbing side) allowed me to gain perspective.
 That meant that when it was my turn to be subbed, I made sure the teacher had everything needed to take over my class.
 For this to occur, I initially excluded explanations from the equation.
 That way, the teacher could focus on monitoring and taking care of the class as students worked.
-Later on, as I got more into flipping my lessons and eventually flipped a complete (Public Speaking) course, when the momento came in which an important topic had to be covered in that precise class I would be absent in, it was be covered by me and substitution became more about monitoring students’ work instead of having to explain anything at all.
+Later on, as I got more into flipping my lessons and eventually flipped a complete (Public Speaking) course, when the moment came in which an important topic had to be covered in that precise class I would be absent in, I made sure it was be covered by me (through flipped content) and the substitute’s job was more about monitoring students’ work instead of having to explain anything at all.
 For the flipped substitute lessons, I had videos ready for the explanations, workshops set up in edmodo and students’ acknowledgement that the class continued with my lead even if I was not physically around to lead them.
 It made things easier for the substitute and for me, since it was as if I had never missed the class in the first place.
 This gave me peace of mind.